3. Debugging a Project

 3.1.2.
 Renesas GDB Hardware Target

-Renesas GDB Hardware Target (renesas-hardware) type is enabling the emulator debugging for hardware devices with RA, RH850, RL78, RX or RZ device family Renesas MCU’s.
-For Renesas GDB Hardware Target, an example launch configuration shown below:
+Renesas GDB Hardware Target (renesas-hardware) type enables the emulator debugging for hardware devices with RA, RH850, RL78, RX, RZ or Dialog device family Renesas MCU’s.
+Here are some examples of launch configurations for the Renesas GDB Hardware Target:

 {